Selected Projects

 Projective Preferential Bayesian Optimization

-The project studied a new type of Bayesian optimization for learning user preferences or knowledge in high-dimensional spaces.
-The user provides input by choosing the preferred option using a slider.
+We studied a new type of Bayesian optimization for learning user preferences or knowledge in high-dimensional spaces.
+The user provides input by selecting the preferred choice using a slider.
 The method is able to find the minimum of a high-dimensional black-box function, a task that is often infeasible for existing preferential Bayesian optimization frameworks based on pairwise comparisons.
 Some applications:

 • Preference learning with an order of magnitude fewer questions than classical pairwise comparison-based methods